The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 Many services experience seasonal fluctuations in their charged hours of care and staffing levels.

-We may adjust funding for Centre Based Day Care providers to account for session reporting trends throughout the calendar year.
+We are adjusting funding for Centre Based Day Care services to account for session reporting trends throughout the calendar year.
 This will be calculated as an additional percentage of your monthly payment, including:

 - 10% increase in December